Harbours, Hookers, Heroines and Women in Masquerade

 4.5. alternatives to prostitution

 Wives of sailors in service of the VOC or WIC had an additional challenge, namely that their men would be away for sometimes two years.
 In the meantime, they had to survive without a husband helping the household with income too.
 Moreover, many sailors died of illnesses and shipwrecked.
 Many sailor’s women became widow.
 Confirmation that their husband had perished, often came late or never at all.
 Confirmation of death was a prerequisite to receive a modest allowance.
-So, besides criminality, what were other options than prostitution?

 women in masquerade

 Because many jobs were reserved for men and lower-class women often had no social (family) network to fall back on, another option to survive was to disguise as a man.
-Prostitutes and female cross-dresser had a similar age and backgrounds.
+Prostitutes and female cross-dressers had a similar age and backgrounds.
 As a man, women could get access to male privileges and freedoms.
 You could try to enroll in the army, the navy, or as sailor of the different multinational corporations sailing to the East and the West.
-And so many young women did.
+So many young women did.
 Below a sea shanty originating from the eighteenth century that Dutch people can sing to this day.

 Daar was laatst een meisje loos, Die wou gaan varen, die wou gaan varen, Daar was laatst een meisje loos, Die wou gaan varen als lichtmatroos.